nagisa/kazlauskas.me/entries/1-aranging-ducks.md

      Fraction(4, 5), Fraction(9, 10)]
 ```

-This solution is functional and terse, however, it is neither convenient, nor
+This solution is functional and terse, however, it is neither convenient nor
 beautiful.
 Python could do better job here!
 A wrapper function using regular
 `range` given integers and falling back to slower code for everything else
 sounds reasonable.
 At least people would not need to map over values to get